 Who was Jim Garrison?

-Why was Oswald killed?
+Why was Oswald killed before trial?